 Find out how and when to apply for student accommodation at Southampton.
 We offer a wide choice of rooms in our halls of residence and also offer family accommodation for those with partners or children.

 How to apply

 You must apply for halls through our online portal, unless you need family accommodation.
-Please be aware that the online portal will not be available between 15-18 March 2021 due to essential upgrade works.
+We have good availability for Semester 2.

 To register, you’ll need your: